sairaatta/conquer_chess/docs/rulebook/README.md

   Race    |Healhh regeneration rate
   --------|------------------------
   Classic |None
-  Keiron  |None
+  Rooxx  |None
-  Genetron|None
+  Kingdom|None
-  Xayid   |0.25 per time unit
+  Spawn   |0.25 per time unit

 !!! warning "Need balance patches"

   These regeneration rates are untested and balance patches are to be expected.

-- `[1.2.CC.7]` A piece of the Keiron race can regenerate its shield.
+- `[1.2.CC.7]` A piece of the Rooxx race can regenerate its shield.
   This means that when its shield has taken damage and given enough time, its shield can gradually reach its maximum value again.